 The expansion of the Student Direct Stream (SDS) to Morocco in September 2019 likely drove both the growth in students and the increase in approval rate.
 SDS is a more efficient study permit processing system available only to citizens of specific source countries.
 By making the study permit application process less onerous, SDS typically attracts stronger applicants.
-These applicants are in turn more likely to be approved for a student visa.

 Morocco’s share of the Quebec market was 4.2% in 2019.

 Moroccan Students in Quebec by Study Level

 Let’s take a look at Moroccan students in Quebec by study level: